tarwn/lessthandot-hugo/blogs/content/posts/2008-11-28-intranet-site-for-reporting-services-rep.md

   <img src="/wp-content/uploads/blogs/WebDev/RSWebService.JPG" alt="" title="" width="640" height="400" />
 </div>

 Once the reference is added,open the web.config file.
-You’ll notice a new section has been added the web.config
+You'll notice a new section has been added the web.config

 ```xml
 <appSettings>